 - Handle can’t be removed for storage

-The Brinly tow behind spike aerator is equipped with 10 tine stars, which measure 8-inches in diameter, and are topped with 12 spike tips each that penetrate soil up to 2-inches deep.
-Each star in the Brinly aerator rack is crafted from galvanized steel, making them resistant to rust, and offer long service life.
+The Brinly tow behind spike model is equipped with 10 tine stars, which measure 8-inches in diameter, and are topped with 12 spike tips each that penetrate soil up to 2-inches deep.
+Each star in the Brinly aerator rack is crafted from galvanized mild steel, making them resistant to rust, and offer long service life.

-The Brinly tow behind aerator features a 40-inches working width, and an all-steel design.
+The Brinly pull behind aerator features a 40-inches width, and an all-steel design.
 It comes with a 110 lbs capacity weight tray for excellent soil penetration and depth.
 The aerator is fitted with nylon spacers, which are set between each star for optimal strength and durability.

 Each star rotates independently, which saves you the time in passing the same area again, and prevents missed areas.
-The Brinly spike aerator comes with a universal hitch, which connects easily with any ATV, ZTR and tractor.
-Made in the USA, the Brinly tow behind spike aerator comes with a two-year manufacturer warranty.
+The Brinly aerator comes with a universal hitch, which connects easily with any ATV, ZTR and tractor.
+Made in the USA, the Brinly 40 inch (1.02 m) tow behind comes with a two-year manufacturer warranty.